 If the other driver doesn’t have enough insurance

-If the person who’s responsible for a crash doesn’t have enough insurance to pay for your claim, Underinsured Motorist Protection (UMP) covers you.
+If you make a third-party liability claim against the person who's responsible for a crash and they don't have enough insurance to pay for your claim, Underinsured Motorist Protection (UMP) covers you.

 Here's an example

 Vic and his son were in a crash caused by a driver who didn’t have any insurance.
-Vic was worried until he found that his Underinsured Motorist Protection (UMP), which is part of Basic Autoplan, would look after their costs.
+Vic was worried until he found that his Underinsured Motorist Protection, which is part of Basic Autoplan, would look after their costs.

 Protection where local laws can affect your claim